 Academic and course-related meetings

-Students requesting interpreters/transcribers for academic events (meetings with professors, advising appointments, tutoring sessions, orientations, group meetings, final exams) should complete the Custom Requests form in the Student Portal under the Communication Access tab.
+Students requesting interpreters/transcribers for academic events (meetings with professors, advising appointments, tutoring sessions, orientations, group meetings, and final exams) should complete the Custom Requests form in the Student Portal under the Communication Access tab.

 Requests for events shorter than three (3) hours require at least 48 hours advance notice.
 Requests submitted with less than 48 hours’ notice cannot be guaranteed and will be considered on a case-by-case basis contingent upon the availability of a service provider.
 Interpreter or Transcriber requests for events lasting longer than three (3) hours (workshops, field trips) require at least two (2) weeks advanced notice in order for SDS to determine appropriate accommodations.